- Spirit Wear

 Co-Chair* — There shall be two co-chairs responsible for presiding at DHSPA and Executive Board meetings.
 This includes establishing the calendar of, and organizing these meetings.
 The co-chairs are the primary link between the DHS administration and the parents (they have regular meetings with the principal).
 They ensure communication occurs on any appropriate matters through announcements at DHSPA meeting, Principal’s newsletter, DPN and DHSPA website.
 They also are responsible for the compilation, printing and distribution of the New Parents Survival Guide and contacting the DHS Administration to arrange the program for the first meeting of the school year.
 Additionally, the Co-Chairs attend the class coffees and follow up with the Administration as necessary.
 The co-chairs sit on the Appropriations Committee, the Guidance Advisory Council and the DHSPA Budget Committee.
 They also serve as representatives of DHS on the Council of Darien School Parents (CDSP) and the Thriving Youth: Connected Community Task Force.
 At least one co-chair attends Board of Education meetings when high school matters are to be discussed.
 Lastly, they work with the Administration and the CDSP budget reps to support the proposed DHS budget requests.

 Treasurer* — The Treasurer will keep financial records using QuickBooks and Excel.
 The Treasurer is responsible for preparing and dispersing budget letters to Committee Chairs at the beginning in the school year.
 During the year, they will pay bills, issue 1099s, reconcile bank accounts, prepare monthly financial statements, assist in any audits and distribute agreed upon appropriation monies.
 The Treasurer chairs the Budget Committee and is responsible for proposing, preparing and presenting the annual DHSPA budget for review and approval.
 Additionally, they are on the Fundraising Committee.
 As such, they record and deposit individual donations to the DHSPA.
 The Treasurer is also the Chair of the Appropriations Committee.
+The Treasurer is responsible for accounting for monies received from the DHSPA PayPal account and sending an excel spreadsheet with donor information and transaction details to the fundraising chairs to they can send an acknowledgement letter and tax receipt.
 Lastly, this person works with the CDSP Treasurer by providing any requested financial information.

 Activities and Clubs Fair – This committee, working with Administration, plans and executes an Activities Fair in the fall of the school year to introduce students to the many Clubs and Activities open to them at the high school.
 The event is held during lunch periods.
 Planning begins in early September and the event is then held later in September or early October.